yereverluvinunclebert/Panzer-StopWatch-Clock-VB6/README.md

 ![panzer-photo-1440x900X](https://github.com/yereverluvinunclebert/Panzer-StopWatch-Clock-VB6/assets/2788342/c4b6515a-8425-4f0b-8393-d092306c7624)

-This widgets functionality is limited as it is just a template for widgets yet to come, however, it can be increased in size, animation speed can be changed, opacity/transparency may be set as to the users discretion.
+This widgets can be increased in size, animation speed can be changed, opacity/transparency may be set as to the users discretion.
 The widget can also be made to hide for a pre-determined period.

 ![tank-clock-mk1](https://github.com/yereverluvinunclebert/Panzer-StopWatch-Clock-VB6/assets/2788342/45805383-244f-4370-ba3e-3259b9fd3805)

 Right-click on the widget to display the function menu, mouse hover over the widget and press CTRL+mousewheel up/down to resize.
-It works well on Windows XP to Windows 11.
+It works well on Windows Vista/7 to Windows 11+

 ![panzer-clock-web-help](https://github.com/yereverluvinunclebert/Panzer-StopWatch-Clock-VB6/assets/2788342/62704796-76ee-4053-a163-c0767d2cd42b)

-The Panzer Stopwatch VB6 gauge is Beta-grade software, under development, not yet ready to use on a production system - use at your own risk.
+The Panzer Stopwatch VB6 gauge is still Beta-grade software, under development, not yet ready to use on a production system - so please use at your own risk.

 This version was developed on Windows 7 using 32 bit VisualBasic 6 as a FOSS project creating a WoW64 widget for the desktop.